 Transitional flow exhibits characteristics of both laminar and turbulent flow.
 Fluid flow is laminar at the edges of the channel, but turbulent at the center.
 The exact proportion of turbulent to laminar flow can vary from almost entirely laminar to nearly all turbulent.

 It is very difficult to accurately calculate a differential pressure reading using transitional flow, as the pressure drop is proportional to an ill-defined polynomial.

-How do you know if a flow is laminar?
+How do you know if flow is laminar?

-In the late 1800s, Osbourne Reynolds came up with something called the Reynolds number (Re).
+In the late 1800s, Osbourne Reynolds came up with the Reynolds number (Re).
 This number can be used to predict the flow type under a certain set of conditions.

 Reynolds numbers generally* fall into ranges that indicate whether flow is laminar, turbulent, or transitional.